WFIOST/H3VRModInstaller/README.md

 # H3VRModInstaller

+# BEFORE DOWNLOADING
+I had to unarchive this repo just to add this to the readme.
+MODINSTALLER DOES NOT WORK ANYMORE.
+It relied on BoneTome, and BoneTome has shut down months ago.
+On top of that, our notice below is also outdated.
+Mods for H3VR are now hosted on [Thunderstore](https://h3vr.thunderstore.io/) and downloaded using [R2ModMan.](https://github.com/ebkr/r2modmanPlus/releases)
+Thank you, and have a wonderful time modding H3VR!

 ## Notice:
 So, unfortunately, we (@Potatoes1286 and @Frityet) have decided to stop working and maintaining Mod Installer. what this means for you, is basically mods on Mod Installer will stop updating, and new mods will not be added.